apache/incubator-brooklyn/brooklyn-docs/guide/yaml/test/test-entities.md

 - `assert` - assertion to perform on the specified sensor value.
 See section on assertions below.

 ### TestEffector
 The `TestEffector` entity invokes the specified effector on a target entity.
+If the result of the effector is a String, it will then perform assertions on the result.
 {% highlight yaml %}
 {% readj example_yaml/entities/testeffector-entity.yaml %}
 {% endhighlight %}